MicrosoftDocs/memdocs/memdocs/intune/protect/identity-protection-configure.md

 # required metadata

 title: Deploy policy for Windows Hello to groups of Windows 10 and Windows 11 devices in Microsoft Intune
-description: Use an Identity protection profile in Microsoft Intune to configure groups of devices to use Windows Hello for Business.
+description: Use a Microsoft Intune profile for Identity protection configure Windows Hello for Business on Windows devices.
 keywords:
 author: brenduns
 ms.author: brenduns